muxinc/mux-stats-sdk-react-native-video/README.md

 1. Upscale and downscale % metrics are not calculated because we are unable to get player width and player height measurments from react-native-video.
 1. Even if we could get player width and height, we still wouldn't be able to calculate upscale and downscale % metrics for HLS sources is because of this open issue related to getting the video source width & height: https://github.com/react-native-community/react-native-video/issues/1194.
 1. This library is intended for use with react-native-video when targeting iOS and Android platforms.
 For targeting web platforms we have other SDKs that will work better for monitiring the HTML5 `video` element.
+1. If you are overriding react-native-video's default of 250ms for `progressUpdateInterval` this library will: (1) ignore your setting and revert back to 250ms (2) log a warning.
+This library depends on a progressUpdateInterval of 250ms in order to correctly calculate rebuffering
+1. 'Seeking' events are not tracked by this SDK. react-native-video gives us a callback when the seek ends, but not when the seek starts, so at this time we are unable to accurately track seeking events